unik-name/help-unikname/docs/3-unikname-connect/integration-technology/wordpress/README.md

 :heavy_check_mark: During the sign-up process you've received a set of keys.
 _</hbox>

-:book: We assume you're familiar with the Back-Office of your Wordpress Website and you've already installed the WooCommerce plugin on it.
+:book: We assume you're familiar with the Back-Office of your Wordpress Website.
 :::

 ## Step 1.
 Install the WordPress plugin